-If you are a beneficial owner of shares held in "street name" and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the particular proposal is deemed to be a "routine" matter under the rules of the New York Stock Exchange (also applicable to companies listed on The Nasdaq Stock Market LLC ("Nasdaq")).
+If you are a beneficial owner of shares held in "street name" and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the particular proposal is deemed to be a "routine" matter under the New York Stock Exchange (NYSE) rules (also applicable to companies listed on The Nasdaq Stock Market LLC ("Nasdaq")).
 Brokers and nominees can use their discretion to vote "uninstructed" shares only with respect to matters that are considered to be "routine."
 They may not vote your shares with respect to matters that are considered "non-routine" and for these matters your shares will be left unvoted.
-"Non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation), approval of equity incentive plans, and certain corporate governance proposals, even if management-supported.
-Proposal 2 (ratifying the appointment of our independent registered public accounting firm) is considered a routine matter under applicable Nasdaq rules.
-Proposal 1 (election of directors), is not considered a routine matter, and without your instruction, your broker cannot vote your shares on this matter.
+"Non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), approval of equity incentive plans, and certain corporate governance proposals, even if management-supported.
+Proposal 4 (ratifying the appointment of our independent registered public accounting firm) is considered a routine matter under applicable NYSE rules.
+Proposals 1 (election of directors), 2 (advisory approval of compensation of our named executive officers), and 3 (frequency of advisory vote on named executive officer compensation), are not considered routine matters, and without your instruction, your broker cannot vote your shares on these matters.
 If your broker returns a proxy card but does not vote your shares, this results in a "broker non-vote."
 Broker non-votes will be counted as present for the purpose of determining a quorum.
-However, as brokers do not have discretionary authority to vote on Proposal 1, broker non-votes will not be counted for the purpose of determining the number of votes entitled to vote on Proposal 1.
-Accordingly, your broker or nominee may not vote your shares on Proposal 1 without your instructions but may vote your shares on Proposal 2.
+However, as brokers do not have discretionary authority to vote on Proposals 1, 2, or 3, broker non-votes will not be counted for the purpose of determining the number of votes entitled to vote on Proposals 1, 2, or 3.
+Accordingly, your broker or nominee may not vote your shares on Proposals 1, 2, or 3 without your instructions, but may vote your shares on Proposal 4.